empagliflozin / metformin hydrochloride

 again if you:

-are going to have an X-ray where you will be injected with a dye
+are going to have an X-ray where you will be injected with an iodinated contrast (dye)

 are planning to have surgery (including where the use of insulin is essential).